recap-utr/arguemapper/assistant.md

 Prompts can also **introduce errors**.
 Sometimes the model does not follow the structure given in a prompt, especially when told to adhere to a specific format in its responses.

-## Example for Custom Instruction Prompts
+## Examples for Custom Instruction Prompts

 ```txt
 Firstly look for the correct major claim, this can be usually found at the end of the given essay, eg "in conclusion i think xyz is good" then the major claim would be "xyz is good" and the arguments are there to exacerbate this.